Learning About Bacterial Meningitis

 Skip Navigation

-Bacterial meningitis is an infection of the tissues that surround the brain and spinal cord.
+Bacterial meningitis is an infection that causes inflammation of the tissues that surround the brain and spinal cord.
 This serious infection can injure the brain.
 It can cause death.

 Symptoms usually develop suddenly.
-They start with a fever and a stiff neck but quickly get worse.
+The most common symptoms include fever, headache, stiff neck, confusion, and lack of energy.
 The infection may involve many different parts of the body.
 You will be in the hospital for testing and treatment.

-How long it takes you to get better depends on how bad the illness is.
-It can take from just a couple of weeks to many months.
+How long it takes for you to get better depends on how bad the illness is.
+It can take from weeks to many months.
 You may have changes in how you think or concentrate.
 Most people with these symptoms get better over time.
 Be patient.
-Follow your doctor's instructions.
+Follow your doctor's instructions to help your recovery.

 How is it treated?

 Treatment takes place in the hospital.
+You may need special care in the intensive care unit (ICU).
 Treatment may include:

 • Antibiotics to treat infection.